sugiyama-hebbs/v9.1/script/target/readme.txt

 # 8 = channel_B11: channel force (not really used. maybe just remove)
 # 9 = gain for spring force during movement.
 Usually set to 0  (except "pseudo" isometric force task, maybe)
 # 10 = rot_degree: cursor rotation in degree
 # 11 = show_arc: whether to present an arc instead of a point target.
-2 will hide both arc and target (i.e., no-target)
+2 will remove the arc at movement initiation.
+3 will give aiming markers on the sides.
 # 12 = show_cur: whether to show cursor.
 0=no, 1=online, 2=slit (specifically for this task)
 # 13 = show_score: whether to show score
 # 14 = training_type: type of meta-learning training.
 1: Lrn, 2: NLrn, 3: Reward-based (not a meta-learning training, but rather a control condition).
 Baseline: 99